ubi-coro/gaussian-splatting-Windows/README.md

   #### --source_path / -s
   Location of the inputs.
   #### --camera
-  Which camera model to use for the early matching steps, `OPENCV` by default.
+  Which camera model to use for the early matching steps, `OPENCV` by default?
   #### --resize
   Flag for creating resized versions of input images.
   #### --colmap_executable